 Diving into analytics can feel a little scary at first, but know that it’s all part of stepping into that role of CEO so you can have more control (and peace of mind) over your business, finances, and life.
 This is about strategy and risk mitigation above all else.

-How do I get started auditing my business?
+How to get started to audit your business?

 Start by dedicating a few hours out of your week to sit down and review your business analytics and trends –you should have no problem finding the time right now :).

-During the process it helps to have a spreadsheet or workbook where your can track information and take notes.
+During the process, it helps to have a spreadsheet or workbook where you can track information and take notes.

 You’ll also want to get your hands on as much data as possible from the past 3 months of operating.
 Don’t worry if you’re brand new.
 Any data can be useful in this process and now you’ll know what to look for going forward.